 The infection control policy states that the facility is committed to the ongoing education of staff and residents.
 Infection prevention and control is part of staff orientation and included in the annual training plan.
 There has been additional training and education around Covid-19 and staff were informed of any changes by noticeboards, ChattR communication channel, handovers, and toolbox talks.
 Staff have completed handwashing and personal protective equipment competencies.
 Resident education occurs as part of the daily cares.
-Residents and families were kept informed and updated on Covid-19 policies and procedures through emails, regular phone calls and the newsletter.
+Residents and family/whānau were kept informed and updated on Covid-19 policies and procedures through emails, regular phone calls and the newsletter.

 Subsection 5.3: Antimicrobial stewardship (AMS) programme and implementation The people: I trust that my service provider is committed to responsible antimicrobial use.
 Te Tiriti: The antimicrobial stewardship programme is culturally safe and easy to access, and messages are clear and relevant.
 As service providers: We promote responsible antimicrobials prescribing and implement an AMS programme that is appropriate to the needs, size, and scope of our services.
 FA The service has policy and procedures and monitors compliance on antibiotic and antimicrobial use through evaluation and monitoring of medication prescribing charts, prescriptions, and medical notes.
 Antibiotic use and prescribing follow the New Zealand antimicrobial stewardship guidelines.
 The antimicrobial policy is appropriate for the size, scope, and complexity of the resident cohort.
 Changes to the infection prevention & antimicrobial stewardship (IPAS) policy was updated in August 2022.
-The policy refers to a set of commitments and actions that the village follows that "optimise the treatment of infections while reducing adverse events associated with antibiotic use."
-Infection control and antimicrobial stewardship education was held in Mach 2022.
+The policy refers to a set of commitments and actions that the village follows that "optimise the treatment of infections while reducing adverse events associated with antibiotic use".
+Infection control and antimicrobial stewardship education was held in March 2022.
+A zoom meeting in September 2022 evidenced discussion on antimicrobials and health quality.
 The Medication Advisory Committee (MAC) commenced an antimicrobial stewardship project with reviews and trials underway.
 The aim is to develop an audit tool to be used by the Ryman Christchurch IPC/AMS committee to analyse antimicrobial prescribing and develop further guidance as needed and improve village data analysis on antibiotic usage.
 Site specific infection rates are monitored monthly and reported in a monthly quality report and presented at meetings.
 The infection control coordinator records antibiotic use (duration and quantity) as part of the monthly quality report.
 Antimicrobial prescribing is reported monthly and discussed at the bi-monthly infection control committee meeting.
 Prophylactic use of antibiotics is not considered to be appropriate and is discouraged.
-Monotherapy and narrow spectrum antibiotics are preferred when prescribed.
+Discussions with the GP resulted in discontinuing the charting of 'as required' antibiotics.
 Subsection 5.4: Surveillance of health care-associated infection (HAI) The people: My health and progress are monitored as part of the surveillance programme.
 FA Infection surveillance is an integral part of the infection control programme and is described in the infection control policy manual.
 Monthly infection data is collected for all infections based on signs, symptoms, and definition of infection.
 Infections are entered into the electronic resident management system and surveillance of all infections (including organisms) is collated onto a monthly infection summary.
-This data is monitored and analysed for trends, monthly,
+This data is monitored and analysed for trends, monthly, six-monthly, and annually.
+Infection control data is benchmarked along with all quality data.